Nouf-Alabbasi/Connection_Lab_project_2/README.md

 ## potential next steps
 some of the potential next steps include:
-* Adding hints of some sort (hot an cold, or letting the hider peep out... etc)
-* Adding a restart mechanism
+* creating a 3d/VR version of the game can be very fun
-* Adding more players
+* adding more players to the same game
-* adding rooms (sockets)
-* fixing some minor bugs
+* different map/level designs for each game

 ## relevant references/resources that were utilized
 * for the sprites and imgs we used a few game sites that provided game assets.